-The Perks of Refinancing to a 15-Year Mortgage
+The Benefits of Refinancing to a 15 Year Mortgage

-If you're in a better financial situation now than you were when you agreed to that 30-year home loan or adjustable rate home loan, now might be a great time to refinance and potentially save tens of thousands of dollars or more on interest.
-Refinancing to a 15-year home loan can benefit your future in terms of peace of mind, retirement savings and the amount of equity accrued.
+If you're in a better financial situation now than you were when you agreed to that 30 year mortgage or adjustable rate home loan, now might be a great time to refinance and get extra money by potentially saving tens of thousands of dollars or more on interest.
+Refinancing to a 15 year home loan can benefit your future in terms of peace of mind, retirement savings and the amount of equity accrued.

 If your wallet has grown a little fatter recently, you may be in a position to pay off your loan more quickly.
 Here are some reasons to consider refinancing to a shorter loan term.